 Usually, orthodontic treatment starts and finishes long before these unwise teeth erupt.
 Considering they usually come out after the patient is 17 years old, you should have enough time to start your orthodontic treatment with any convenient orthodontic appliance in your early teens.

-You could use Invisalign® clear aligners, the durable and reliable traditional metal braces, discreet ceramic braces options, or any other appliance that fits your needs.
+You could use Invisalign® clear aligners, durable and reliable traditional metal braces, discreet ceramic braces options, or any other appliance that fits your needs.

 Frequent visits to your orthodontist or general dentist will help plan according to the status of your wisdom teeth.
 If the team notices these molars becoming a problem, you will have sufficient time to prepare for the removal and carry on with the healthiest version of your smile.